Gjendesheim

-Gjendesheim Turisthytte has been a staffed lodge with Norwegian Mountain Touring Association (In Norwegian, Den Norske Turistforening – DNT) Oslo og Omegn as proprietor since 1878, and is located in the heart of the Norwegian mountains.
-The lodge can accommodate 170 guests in bedrooms with 1, 2 and 4 beds and four dormitories.
-The standard is simple; with bunks and joint shower/WC.
+Gjendesheim Turisthytte has been a staffed lodge with Norwegian Mountain Touring Association (Den Norske Turistforening – DNT).
+It is located in the heart of the Norwegian mountains in Vågå Municipality in Innlandet county, Norway.
+DNT Oslo og Omegn has been the proprietor since 1878.
+The lodge can accommodate 170 guests in bedrooms with 1, 2, and 4 beds in four dormitories.
+The standard is simple; with bunks and bathroom facilities.